a-knaw-knee-mus/Convex-Hull-Using-Graham-Scan/README.md

 -This has the potential of adding unwanted points to the hull which is why recursion is used.
 This new array is then sent back into the function if a right turn is detected, indicating an unwanted point in the hull.<br>
 -The recursion will continue to loop, sending the array back into the function until no right turn is detected.
 The convex hull is now complete.
 ## Upcoming Improvements
+1) Automatically remove identical points as this can cause errors in the creation of the hull
-1) Calculate the perimeter
+2) Calculate the perimeter
-2) Show the points in pygame as well as the perimeter that is created
+3) Show the points in pygame as well as the perimeter that is created
-3) Attempt to calculate the area enclosed
+4) Attempt to calculate the area enclosed